tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 When trying to figure all this out, I read through a couple of different implementations.
 I particularly like the [Maxine VM][maxine] implementation.
-For example, here is the `valueNumber` (in this case, just the hashing) function for most binary operations, slightly modified for clarity:
+For example, here is the `valueNumber` (hashing) and `valueEqual` functions for most binary operations, slightly modified for clarity:

 [maxine]: https://maxine-vm.readthedocs.io/en/stable/